Popularity

 # default implementation calls delimit, then indent, then show_string,

-# then seperate
+# then separate

 JSON.Writer.show_key(io::MyContext, elt)